 - Cultural and farewell dinner in Kathmandu.

-Best season for Gokyo Lakes Trek
+Best Time To Trek Gokyo Lakes

 The months of spring (March-May) and fall (October–November) are the best times to trek to Gokyo Lake and Everest Base Camp because the weather is more pleasant and ideal for high-altitude trekking.
 During these times of the year, you can see the mountains with no clouds in the way.
-Although it is possible to complete this hike during the months of February and early September, the optimum time to complete the trek is during the months listed above.
+Although it is possible to complete this hike during February and early September, the optimum time to complete the trek is during the months listed above.

-Fitness for Gokyo Lakes Trek
+Fitness for Gokyo and Renjo La Pass Trek

 You need months to prepare for the Gokyo Lake Trek.
 To increase the effectiveness of your cardio workout, start with a brisk walk and go on to jogging.
 5 km in 30 minutes should be your target.
 Start gradually and increase daily.
 Swimming, riding, and stair climbing help too.
 You must walk on uneven terrain while on the trek.
 Leg strength is a plus during this trek.
 Leg exercises like weightlifting and squats might help.
 You can complete this trek easily with the help of the classic Gokyo Lake Trek Map.

 Gokyo Lake Trek's difficulty varies by route.
-The mountain pass trek is difficult, but the Gokyo Lake adventure is moderate.
+The mountain pass trek is difficult, but the Gokyo Lake Trek in Nepal is moderate.
 How hard it is to trek depends on how much altitude you gain per day, your highest point, the distance you travel each day, the terrain, and the weather.
 Gokyo Ri, which is the highest point along the Gokyo Lake trek route, is 5360 meters above sea level.
 This climb is moderate, so acclimatization is easy.
 The trail has some tough portions that are difficult for beginners.
 You must move carefully and steadily through these portions.
 Despite hurdles, the hike requires mental and physical preparation.
 Do not choose a trekking schedule that includes crossing mountain passes if you have no experience.

 The Everest Gokyo Trek is amazing for its landscape and adventure.
 You can spend one or two days dining and drinking there if you wish.
 Ancient Buddhist monasteries, diverse flora and fauna, and whatnot have made the Gokyo Lake Trek worth doing.
 Footprint Adventure also provides personalized trekking trip itineraries.
-Read more about the complete guidebook for the Everest Circuit trek from our blog section and for further information, contact us.
+Read more about the complete guidebook for the Everest Circuit trek from our blog section and further information, contact us.